 "Accelerating economic growth and job creation are top priorities for American companies and American workers," said Jim McNerney, chairman, president and CEO of The Boeing Company, and Business Roundtable chairman.

 A Business Roundtable plan announced at the press conference seeks to cut America's corporate tax rate from nearly 40 percent to the international average of 25 percent and move America to a territorial tax system, where earnings abroad are taxed only in those countries.

-"A modern, streamlined, and fiscally responsible tax system will create a more competitive business environment that attracts new investment and supports strong and job creation," said Bob McDonald, chairman of Procter & Gamble.
+"A modern, streamlined, and fiscally responsible tax system will create a more competitive business environment that attracts new investment and supports strong economic growth and job creation," said Bob McDonald, chairman of Procter & Gamble.

 Market News International, "US CEOs Concerned Uncertain Regs, High Tax Rate Hurting Econ":